-The Panel must carry out the review to develop the FOS in accordance with the following process:
+In conducting this review the Panel may determine its own approach, including the staging of issues to be addressed, but must carry out the review to develop the FOS in accordance with the following consultation processes:

-- Give notice to all registered participants of commencement of this review. - Publish an issues paper for consultation with stakeholders following the notification of the commencement of the review and invite submissions for a period of at least four weeks.
-This paper should outline the key issues and questions the Panel will consider when determining the FOS. - Publish a draft report and invite submissions for a period of at least six weeks. - At the time of publishing the draft report, notify stakeholders that they may request a public meeting on the draft report within five business days of the draft report being published. - If stakeholders have requested a public meeting, notify stakeholders that a public meeting will be held.
-At least two weeks' notice of the public meeting must be given. - Publish a final report and submit this report to the AEMC no later than six weeks after the period for consultation on the draft report has closed.
+- Give notice to all registered participants of commencement of this review. - Publish an issues paper for consultation with stakeholders following the notification of the commencement of the review and invite submissions for a period of at least three weeks.
+This paper should outline the key issues and questions the Panel will consider when determining the FOS. - Publish a draft report or reports and invite submissions for a period of at least four weeks. - At the time of publishing the draft report(s), notify stakeholders that they may request a public meeting on the draft report(s) within five business days of the draft report(s) being published. - If stakeholders have requested a public meeting, notify stakeholders that a public meeting will be held.
+At least two weeks' notice of the public meeting must be given. - Publish a final report or reports and submit this report(s) to the AEMC no later than six weeks after the period for consultation on the draft report(s) has closed.

-The Panel may decide on its own timing for delivery of the review, provided the review is completed by 22 December 2017.
+The Panel may decide on its own timing for delivery of the review, provided the review is completed by 31 July 2018.